etijskens/wetppr/docs/guide-lines.md

 A PhD student once asked me for support.
 He had written a 10 000 line Fortran program (without tests).
 When he ran it, the results were not what he expected and he suspected that there was a bug 'somewhere'.
-He asked if I could help him to find the bug and - no kidding - by the end of next week because the program had to go into production by then.
+He asked if I could help him find the bug and - no kidding - by the end of next week because the program had to go into production by then.
 I had to disappoint him and told him that he needed a true magician, which I am not.
 Obviously, the program was flawed in some sense, but other than a bug it might just as well be: